deadsnakes/python3.5/Doc/library/asyncio-task.rst

    logged: see :ref:`Pending task destroyed <asyncio-pending-task-destroyed>`.

-   Don't directly create :class:`Task` instances: use the :func:`ensure_future` function or the :meth:`BaseEventLoop.create_task` method.
+   Don't directly create :class:`Task` instances: use the :func:`ensure_future` function or the :meth:`AbstractEventLoop.create_task` method.

    This class is :ref:`not thread safe <asyncio-multithreading>`.